MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** Make sure to use `StartTracking` before using this command to have Misty start tracking her location, and use `StopTracking` to have her stop tracking her location after she arrives at the end of the path.

+This command is under active development.
+As such, the parameters below are likely to change with future system updates.
 {{box op="end"}}

 Endpoint: POST &lt;robot-ip-address&gt;/api/drive/path